DRKWang/Data-structure-for-piecewise-linear-function/logsfile/log11.md

   ```
 - It should be mentioned that the tarball of cgal_swig_bindings is not the same as the tarball compressed by the folder downloaded from cgal_swig_bindings.
 The difference between them is changing from ```find_package(Python COMPONENTS Interpreter Development)``` to ```find_package(Python 3.7 EXACT COMPONENTS Interpreter Development)```.

+- Dependencies is a big issue for flawlessly running the cgal_swig_packages.
+Some module will be imported with errors when the corresponding [dependencies](https://doc.cgal.org/latest/Manual/thirdparty.html) is missing.

 # Reference
 - [cmake template](https://mjmorse.com/blog/cmake-template/)